 Brazil: Current account deficit narrows in February

-The moving 12-month current account deficit recorded USD 89.8 billion in February, which was a slight improvement over January’s USD 90.4 billion.
-February’s figure is equivalent to approximately 4.2% of GDP.
+The 12-month trailing current account deficit hit USD 13.9 billion in February, smaller than January’s USD 14.8 billion shortfall.
+February’s result is equal to approximately 0.7% of GDP.